andydunstall/fuddle/docs/architecture/registry/replication.md

-However it's possible that a client goes down at the same time as the connected Fuddle node, so its ownership would never be updated, but the owner would never mark the member as `down`.
+However it's possible that a client goes down at the same time as the connected Fuddle node, so its ownership would never be updated, but the owner would never mark the member as `down` or remove it.

-Therefore when nodes detect another node as down (using gossip), they will wait for the `heartbeat_timeout` for the member to get a new owner.
-If a member doesn’t get a new owner in this time, it is marked as `down`, and eventually unregistered if it doesn’t come back within the `reconnect_timeout`.
+Therefore when nodes detect another node as down or left (using gossip), they will track the time that node left.

+If the the the node has been gone exceeds the `heartbeat_timeout`, the other nodes will try to take ownership of the member and mark it as `down`.
+Note this will have nodes competing for ownership but eventually one will win.

+So now that winning node has taken ownership, it will treat it as any other down node that it owns and remove it if the member doesn't come back for the `reconnect_timeout`.

+If the node comes back, it will take back ownership as the member heartbeats will give it the most up to date version, which will be replicated to other nodes.

+If the member reconnects to another node after the `heartbeat_timeout`, that node will keep trying to take back ownership with every heartbeat and eventually win.

 # Streaming Updates
 Each Fuddle node learns about other nodes in the cluster using gossip.
 Once a